Equidistribution of $q$-orbits of closed geodesics: Proof of equidistribution

-If $H=((\Z/q\Z)^\times)^2$ and $-1$ is a quadratic residue mod $q$, then we have the improved upper bound $N q^{5/6+\eps}/M$. \end{thm} \begin{proof} The proof follows exactly as above using now Corollary \ref{cor:-1inH} and the assumption (\ref{eq:nsumbound3}) to lower bound the contribution from the Eisenstein class $\omega_E(N)$. \end{proof} Again we conclude the following by Weyl's Criterion. \begin{cor} Fix a prime $N\geq 3$ and $\eps>0$.
+\end{thm} \begin{proof} The proof follows from Corollary \ref{cor:holoWeyl} exactly as above using now Corollary \ref{cor:-1inH} and the assumption (\ref{eq:nsumbound3}) to lower bound the contribution from the Eisenstein class $\omega_E(N)$. \end{proof} Again we conclude the following by Weyl's Criterion as in Lemma \ref{lem:WCvector}. \begin{cor} Fix a prime $N\geq 2$ and $\eps>0$.
 For each $q\geq 2$ with $N|q$ consider a double coset embedding $\psi$ of level $q$ and a coset $cH\subset (\Z/q\Z)^\times$ of a subgroup $H$ containing $-1$ such that

 Then we have as $q\rightarrow \infty$ that

 in $\mathbf{S}(V_N)$. \end{cor}